Anthony Griffith (footballer): International career

 Griffith was raised in the Brackenhall area of Huddersfield, but qualified for the Montserrat national side through his Montserrat-born father.
 He received his international call-up in June 2011 to compete in the nation's World Cup qualifying campaign, despite never having visited the tiny island nation of 4,600 inhabitants.
 He was also appointed as team captain.
 Most of his teammates were amateur players.
 Before his call-up Montserrat had recorded only two victories in their 25-game history, both coming against Anguilla in 1995.
 His debut came against Belize, who beat Montserrat 5–2 at Ato Boldon Stadium in Couva, Trinidad and Tobago on 15 June.
 The second leg was postponed over FIFA's concerns with the Belize government, leaving the possibility of a bye for Montserrat.
-However the match was rescheduled, and the Belize progressed with a 3–1 win (8–3 on aggregate).
+However, the match was rescheduled, and Belize progressed with a 3–1 win (8–3 on aggregate).

 Coaching career

 In September 2018, Griffith began coaching the under-14s at the Port Vale Academy.
 He was also appointed as first-team coach at Congleton Town two months later.
 On 7 November 2019, he was appointed as Congleton Town's joint-manager, alongside Phil Hadland.
 The duo were replaced by Ryan Austin on 29 April 2020, with Griffith remaining as a player-coach.
 He was appointed as a professional development phase lead coach at Port Vale in October 2020.
 Interim manager Danny Pugh had to start self-isolation after testing positive for COVID-19 on 18 January 2021, leaving Griffith, Frank Sinclair and Billy Paynter to take over first-team duties in his absence.
+He was appointed as assistant manager to Richard Duffy at Congleton Town, who were crowned Midland League Premier Division champions at the end of the 2023–24 season.
+He began training to be a referee in September 2024.

 Style of play

-Griffith was usually a popular player with fans due to his 'tigerish displays', though this also left him with a poor disciplinary record.
+Griffith was usually a popular player with fans due to his 'tigerish displays'.
+However, this also left him with a poor disciplinary record.
 He was best suited to the right-back or midfield position.
 He struggled with his inconsistent and at times inaccurate distribution skills, though he had a decent passing range.
 He was praised for his tremendous work ethic by Port Vale's assistant manager Mark Grew.
 He admitted to not training very well, saying that this was due to him putting so much work into his performances in matches every week.

-In addition to his on-the-pitch skills, he was also considered to be a good character off of it.
-Micky Adams declared that: "he's a great character, a good bloke, and you can rely on him.
+In addition to his on-the-pitch skills, he was considered a good character.
+Micky Adams declared, "he's a great character, a good bloke, and you can rely on him.
 If my daughter came home with him, I'd be delighted."